usnistgov/MCV-QOE-TVO/Statistical_Analysis/README.md

 		)
 	install.packages(packages)

-To compile the document using the R Markdown, you may need to use the tinytex package.
-This is acomplished with
+To compile the document using the R Markdown, the tinytex package may be needed.
+This is acomplished with the following commands:

 	install.packages('tinytex')
 	tinytex::install_tinytex()